-- You can set an “Away Mode” for when you’re not making constant updates to your site and want to completely lock your WordPress dashboard from all users.
+- You can set an “Away Mode” for when you’re not making constant updates to your site and want to lock your WordPress dashboard from all users completely.

-- Other essentials like 404 detection, brute force protection, and strong password enforcement.
+- Other essentials like 404 error detection, brute force protection, and strong password enforcement.

 3. Wordfence Security

 Wordfence Security is one of the most popular WordPress security plugins, and for a good reason.
 This gem pairs simplicity with powerful protection tools, such as the robust login security features and the security incident recovery tools.
 One of the main advantages of Wordfence is that you can gain insight into overall traffic trends and hack attempts.